bblinder/Splunk/Token Expiration Monitor/README.md

 # Splunk Observability Token Expiration Monitor

-Python script to monitor Splunk Observability Cloud token expiration.
-Fetches tokens, calculates expiry, and sends `token.days_until_expiration` as a custom metrics for monitoring and alerting.
+A tool to monitor Splunk Observability Cloud token expiration.
+Fetches tokens, calculates expiry, and sends `token.days_until_expiration` as a custom metric for monitoring and alerting.

 ## Prerequisites